Jabra Elite Active 65t Review

 These are my go-to earbuds and I use them regularly.
 I guess you can take that as a recommendation.

 Sports Headphones – What’s In An Earbud?

 With Bluetooth compatibility comes the ability to have a remote connection to the music source.
-Typically this source has been a smartphone but we could also connect to gym equipment, computers or, more recently, to sports watches.
-Thus we have the ‘wireless’ headphone or earbud.
+Typically this source has been a smartphone but we could also connect to gym equipment, computers or, more recently, sports watches.
+Thus we have the ‘wireless’ headphones or earbuds.